 Small classes mean close bonds are formed between staff and children and there is greater attention given to each child.
 Pastoral care and mental health are emphasised through the ‘family’ atmosphere.

 There is a wide range of enrichment activities both within lessons and in clubs before, during and after school.

-Subject specialist teaching for PE, Music and French from age 3 and for all subjects from age 7 makes for inspired teaching and excellent learning opportunities.
+We have subject specialist teachers for MFL (Modern Foreign Languages), Music and PE from age 3 and in all subjects from age 7, making for inspired teaching and excellent learning opportunities.

 We both feel very lucky that Hugo has had the opportunity to have such great start to life in a great nursery.
 We are very much looking forward to many many years of Hugo developing at Berkhampstead.— — Day Nursery parent